Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 $$s_j=\frac{\max(|X_j|)^\alpha}{\max({|W_j|})^{1-\alpha}}\tag{9}$$

 $\alpha=1$ corresponds to migrating all difficulty to the weights. $\alpha=0$ migrates all difficulty to the activations.
-In general we found setting $\alpha$ to be between 0.5 and 0.9 achieved good performance.
+In general, setting $\alpha$ to be between 0.5 and 0.9 achieves good performance.

 It's important to appreciate that this smoothing process can be applied **offline**.
 For the weights, this is trivial.
 For the activations, we exploit the fact that GEMM operations in a transformer block often follow a layernorm.
 Combining the multiplication by $\textrm{diag}(s)^{-1}$  into the layernorm parameters means that it too can be done offline.
 A consequence of this is that SmoothQuant can only be applied to matrix multiplications that follow an operation which, like Layernorm, can accommodate any smoothing factor into its parameters.
 The diagram below indicates the relevant matrix multiplies in a standard transformer block: